 Please note that The Alchymist, is not currently on display in the Joseph Wright Gallery.
-The painting is on loan and will soon be displayed as part of an exciting top secret exhibition!
+The painting is on loan as part of Harry Potter: A History of Magic!
 We apologise for any inconvenience caused.

 The Alchymist, in Search of the Philosopher’s Stone, discovers Phosphorus, and prays for the successful conclusion of his operation, as was the custom of the ancient chymical astrologers

 Joseph Wright, oil on canvas, exhibited 1771, reworked and dated 1795.

 The ancient practice of alchemy, which died out with the arrival of modern chemistry in the 17th century, was focussed on trying to discover the ‘Philosopher’s Stone’, a substance with the power to bestow immortality and turn ordinary metals into gold.
 Alchemists were usually philosophers or priests, whose experiments often included intervals for prayer to ensure the success of their task.